samyhajal/song-lyrics/capstone_report_template.md

 - I merged the original dataset and my newly scraped dataset by filling in the lyrics feature with the original lyrics if my scraping algorithm was unsuccessful.

 By doing so, I was able to get a cleaner dataset with a lower number of words stuck together.
-Please refer to _Appendix I_ for the scraping/merging code.
+Please refer to the attache files `google_search.py` and `merge_dataset.py` for the scraping and merging code.

 ### Problem Statement
 Given the importance of a song's lyrical theme as it relates to one's mood, we want to be able to predict a song's meta-information feature based on its lyrics.
 In this project, we will be focusing on approximating a song's release year in order to gain information and be able to better refine music recommendations.
 Therefore, we will be performing a regression on the dataset.
 After our model is trained, it will expect a song lyrics as input and will output a decimal number which represents our prediction of the release year of the input song.